Guide

 The FX Liquidity Canvas

-At the top of the left sidebar, the FX Liquidity panel shows a canvas-drawn chart depicting the estimated relative liquidity level across each hour of the 24-hour UTC trading day.
+At the top of the left sidebar, the FX Liquidity panel shows a canvas-drawn chart depicting the estimated relative interbank activity level across each 30-minute slot of the 24-hour UTC trading day.

 The curve shape reflects aggregate FX volume across all currency pairs, normalized so the highest-liquidity period reaches 100%.
 Key features to identify at a glance: